-1 In accordance with requirement 4.2.2a, a specific mechanism specification is also delivered by the supplier for customer approval.
+In accordance with requirement 4.2.2a, a specific mechanism specification is also delivered by the supplier for customer approval.

+For safety critical mechanisms in crewed space missions the supplier shall provide:

+a safety critical mechanisms verification plan (MSVP) in conformance with the DRD in Annex F.

+a safety critical mechanisms verification report (MSVR) in conformance with the DRD in Annex G.

-2 Requirements 4.10a to 4.10c covers the deliverable documents specific to the present standard.
-Table E-1 in Annex E includes the mechanism documentation technical items, and the ECSS documents where they are covered.
+Table E-1 in Annex E provides a list of the mechanism documentation technical items and the ECSS document where they are covered.

-Annex FAnnex GTable E-1Annex E (normative) Specific mechanism specification (SMS) - DRD
+(normative) Specific mechanism specification (SMS) - DRD

 DRD identification